kafka-magic/serializer-start/README.md

 Starting point to create your own custom serializer/deserializer for Kafka Magic using TypeScript.

-To make it work with Kafka Magic your serializing/deserializing algorithm must be exposed as global KafkaMagicSerializer object:
+To make it work with Kafka Magic your serializing/deserializing algorithm must be exposed as global KafkaMagicSerializer JavaScript object:

 ```javascript
 var KafkaMagicSerializer = {